-While in search of inspiration for a name that would not only honor her parents but also her faith, Joanna decided to go back to her roots for some answers.
+While searching for inspiration for a name that would honor not only her parents but also her faith, Joanna decided to return to her roots for some answers.

 Joanna grew up on a rural centennial farm on the outskirts of Lansing, Michigan.
 The back 40 acres of their land was once a small town with a story.
 Her father spoke about the town when it consisted only of a few houses owned by blacksmiths, while his mother would bring plates of food to their neighbors.
 Joanna remembers searching for hidden treasures around the area as a child.
 This once small town was named “Jericho.”

 When Jericho came to mind, another story emerged.
 In the Bible, a good Samaritan traveling to Jericho was the only person to stop and help a man in need.
 He "loved his neighbor as himself."

 Inspired by these memories, Jericho has become a symbol of faith, family and a pillar of hope.